 I don’t like packing, whether for a move, a trip, whatever—I absolutely hate it.
 So much so that I often find myself packing in the early hours of the morning with an 8am flight the next day.
-Not exactly ideal, but I’m working on it.
+Not exactly ideal, but I’ve been working on it.

 If you’ve seen the ongoing gift card giveaway (October 17-27), then you know I visited Denver, Colorado with a group of friends last week.
 In this post, I’ll show you what I packed.